 Java holds the leadership among object-oriented programming languages for the reasons it is simple and long-term compatible which also allows bugless running of older apps in new versions.
 Thus, Java is not going anywhere anytime soon because it’s used to power famous website (Amazon, LinkedIn) and popular platforms (Android).

 Key Reasons To Learn Java:

-It's a high-level programming language that is focused on improving developer productivity and code readability.
-Python has minimalistic core syntax that allows developers to type less lines of code than in Java or C++.
+It’s a high-level programming language that is focused on improving developer productivity and code readability.
+Python has minimalistic core syntax that allows developers to type fewer lines of code than in Java or C++.
 At the same time, the standard library includes a lot of useful functions.

 Python is considered to be one of most secure, easy-to-learn and interpret languages suitable to begin studying programming.
 Furthermore, it has a great number of extension libraries so Python can be applied for multiple purposes.

 For the last couple of years, Python started to gain serious popularity among educational facilities, science departments and international organizations.
 For instance, thanks to its security and reliability, this programming language has been chosen to power NASA website.

 Key Reasons To Learn Python: